 Born 1922 in Munich, Germany, Erich Hartmann was sixteen when he came with his family in 1938 to Albany, New York, refugees from Nazi Germany.
 The only English speaker in the family, he worked in a textile mill, attending evening high school and later taking night courses at Siena College.

-When the U. S. entered the Second World War he enlisted in the U.S. Army, trained in Virginia and at Ohio State University, served in England, the invasion into Normandy and in the battles across Europe where, at the war’s end, he was assigned as court interpreter at Nazi trials in Cologne.
+When the U. S. entered the Second World War he enlisted in the U.S. army, trained in Virginia and at Ohio State University, served in England and during the invasion of Normandy as well as in battles across Europe.
+At the war’s end he was assigned as court interpreter at Nazi trials in Cologne.

-In early 1946 he came to New York City where he worked as assistant to a portrait photographer and then as a free lance.
+In early 1946 he came to New York City where he worked as an assistant to a portrait photographer and then as a freelancer.
 His portrait subjects over the years included Walter Gropius, Leonard Bernstein, Arthur Koestler, Rachel Carson, Marcel Marceau, Gidon Kremer and many other literary and musical personalities.

-Over the years he was Lecturer at the Summer Academy in Salzburg, Austria, taught at the Syracuse University School of Journalism, the University of Maryland, the “Design and Content” series at New York University and participated in many photographic symposia and workshops in the U.S. and Europe.
+Over the years he was a lecturer at the Summer Academy in Salzburg, Austria.
+He also taught at the Syracuse University School of Journalism, the University of Maryland, the “Design and Content” series at New York University and participated in many photographic symposia and workshops in the U.S. and Europe.
 He was the recipient of numerous prizes, awards and citations including the Photokina Award, Cologne, Germany, International Award from CRAF, Italy, the Newhouse Citation in Photography, medals and awards from Art Directors’ Clubs.